-As you approach the end of Term 3, your internal school assessments are wrapping up and the final countdown to graduation is on 👩🏻🎓.
-But before we get too carried away with celebrations and turn our brains off for the rest of the term, you have to remember that these next couple of weeks are still important and here’s how you can make the most of them:
+As you approach the end of term, your internal school assessments are wrapping up and the final countdown to graduation is on 👩🏻🎓.
+But before we get too carried away with celebrations and turn our brains off for the rest of the year, you have to remember that these next couple of weeks are still important and here’s how you can make the most of them:

 1. Share, share, share

 Now that internal assessments are over and your individual rank has been secured, now is the time to start thinking about how you’re going to lift your year group as a whole.
 There’s usually a real shift in year 12 at this point in the term because you can now remove all the competitiveness and start thinking about how the other people in your year can help your ATAR and how you can help theirs.
 Simple things like sharing notes or sharing 20/20 essays around, having class discussions or FAQ sessions to push some critical thinking and even doing a few group study days to get everyone up to scratch can make a huge difference.

 2. Don’t wave goodbye to your teachers just yet

 Remember, this is the last few weeks to be in class with your teachers.
 This is the time to pick their brains, use their marking abilities and their knowledge to your advantage.
 While some of you may be cheering at the idea that this will be the last time in a room with your teachers (tsk tsk), remember to take advantage of how they can help you push your marks up, secure your understanding of the content and guide you in your study routine for the next month.